amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/9a136c98-186b-4438-a232-e67dda7ed25f)
 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/0271136c-fe2e-4dd8-8a37-00c33baedd44)

-Keep in mind that this is just a sample with features I selected based on the Banking apps I've used.

 ### Phase 04: Testing
-The quality checkpoint.
-Here, the built software is meticulously examined to identify bugs, ensure functionality meets requirements, and guarantee a smooth user experience.
+The built software is meticulously examined to identify bugs, ensure functionality meets requirements, and guarantee a smooth user experience.
 This phase is where the test plan, refined during development, comes into action.

 | EXAMPLE OF ACTIVITIES IN THE TESTING PHASE |
 |-----------------------------------------|